actions/download-artifact/README.md

           ... contents of my-artifact
 ```

-With `v2`, there is no longer an extra directory that is created if the `path` input is not provided.
+With `v2`, when an artifact is specified by the `name` input, there is no longer an extra directory that is created if the `path` input is not provided.
 All the contents are downloaded to the current working directory.
 ```
    current/working/directory/
       ... contents of my-artifact